xiaow6/DeepLearning.ai-Summary/Readme.md

 # DeepLearning.ai Courses Notes

-This repository contains my personal notes and summaries on [DeepLearning.ai](https://deeplearning.ai) specialization courses.
+This repository contains my personal notes and summaries on [DeepLearning.ai](https://deeplearning.ai) specialization courses based on Mahmoud Badry's note.
 I've enjoyed every little bit of the course hope you enjoy my notes too.
+I updated my personal understandings and notes on the original note.
+Hopefully this notebook can help more people in Deep learning study.
+By watching video courses on Coursera and reading notes on github, I found myself can't remember anything.
+So I decided to write my own note based on this repository.
+Think this process as my review of the course.
+To be clear, the majority of this note is just copy of Mahmoud Badry's note.

 [DeepLearning.ai](https://deeplearning.ai)  contains five courses which can be taken on [Coursera](https://www.coursera.org/specializations/deep-learning).
 The five courses titles are: